VISIT OUR ART STORE ▶

 How Water Amount Affects Granulation Results

-Then, I test again using more water.
-With a lighter pigment load, the granulation becomes more obvious.
+The test continues with increased water.
+With a lighter pigment load, the granulation becomes more pronounced.

 Some swatches: